dotnet/runtime/src/tools/linker/docs/data-formats.md

 The attribute element requires 'fullname' attribute without it linker will generate a warning and skip the attribute.
-Optionally you can use the 'assembly' attribute to point to certain assembly to look for the attribute, if not specified the linker will look the attribute in any loaded assembly.
+Optionally you can use the 'assembly' attribute to point to certain assembly to look for the attribute, if not specified the linker will look up the attribute in any loaded assembly.
 Inside an attribute element in the xml you can define argument, field and property elements.
 An attribute could have several arguments, several fields or several properties.
 When writing custom attribute with multiple arguments you need to write the xml elements in an order dependent form.
 That is, the first xml argument element corresponds to the first custom attribute argument, second xml argument element correspond to the second custom attribute argument and so on.
 For fields and properties, you need to include the name since they are not order dependent.